The Ultimate Guide To Airtable Forms

 Airtable form design options are a bit lacking (see our section on limitations below).
 But if your Airtable workspace is upgraded to Plus, Pro, or Enterprise, you’ll be able to add a cover image across the top of the form, add a logo, and remove the Airtable branding on the form.

 Cover image size: This image I would recommend doing something abstract as it will always render with a fixed height of 240px, and the width being dependent on the width of the device screen.
-This means that it will display differently depending on the screen size you are on.

 Logo image size: The logo has a max-width of 200px.
 If you uploaded a logo that was 400px x 140px, it will display as 200 x 70.